stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 entities of the fate of mankind produced such an effect on me that I will not set it down here.
 After man there would be the mighty beetle civilisation, the bodies of whose members the cream of the Great Race would seize when the monstrous doom overtook the elder world.
-Later, as the earth&rsquo;s span closed, the transferred minds would again migrate through time and space&mdash;to another stopping-place in the bodies of the bulbous vegetable entities of Mercury.
+Later, as the earth's span closed, the transferred minds would again migrate through time and space--to another stopping-place in the bodies of the bulbous vegetable entities of Mercury.
 But there would be races after them, clinging pathetically to the cold planet and burrowing to its horror-filled core, before the utter end.

-  Meanwhile, in my dreams, I wrote endlessly in that history of my own age which I was preparing&mdash;half voluntarily and half through promises of increased library and travel opportunities&mdash;for the Great Race&rsquo;s central archives.
-The archives were in a colossal subterranean structure near the city&rsquo;s centre, which I came to know well through frequent labours and consultations.
-Meant to last as long as the race, and to withstand the fiercest of earth&rsquo;s convulsions, this titan repository surpassed all other buildings in the massive, mountain-like firmness of its construction.
+  Meanwhile, in my dreams, I wrote endlessly in that history of my own age which I was preparing--half voluntarily and half through promises of increased library and travel opportunities--for the Great Race's central archives.
+The archives were in a colossal subterranean structure near the city's centre, which I came to know well through frequent labours and consultations.
+Meant to last as long as the race, and to withstand the fiercest of earth's convulsions, this titan repository surpassed all other buildings in the massive, mountain-like firmness of its construction.

-  The records, written or printed on great sheets of a curiously tenacious cellulose fabric, were bound into books that opened from the top, and were kept in individual cases of a strange, extremely light rustless metal of greyish hue, decorated with mathematical designs and bearing the title in the Great Race&rsquo;s curvilinear hieroglyphs.
-These cases were stored in tiers of rectangular vaults&mdash;like closed, locked shelves&mdash;wrought of the same rustless metal and fastened by knobs with intricate turnings.
-My own history was assigned a specific place in the vaults of the lowest or vertebrate level&mdash;the section devoted to the culture of mankind and of the furry and reptilian races immediately preceding it in terrestrial dominance.
+  The records, written or printed on great sheets of a curiously tenacious cellulose fabric, were bound into books that opened from the top, and were kept in individual cases of a strange, extremely light rustless metal of greyish hue, decorated with mathematical designs and bearing the title in the Great Race's curvilinear hieroglyphs.
+These cases were stored in tiers of rectangular vaults--like closed, locked shelves--wrought of the same rustless metal and fastened by knobs with intricate turnings.
+My own history was assigned a specific place in the vaults of the lowest or vertebrate level--the section devoted to the culture of mankind and of the furry and reptilian races immediately preceding it in terrestrial dominance.

   But none of the dreams ever gave me a full picture of daily life.
 All were